quodlibet/quodlibet/dev-utils/osx_bundle/README.rst

 * No attempt has been made to build on or for Apple Silicon.
 * A complete build takes about two hours on a 2.4 GHz 8-Core Intel Core i9 with 32 GB RAM and a 1 TB SSD.
 Configure scripts consume most of this time.
-* The build uses Python distutils, which were removed in Python 3.12.
-  Recent development has used Python 3.11.3.
-Issue #4442.
 * See env.sh for the directories used by jhbuild for the various package's source, build and prefix directories.
 * If you change or add a patch file, you need to delete the package's